Eutropis tytleri

 Eutropis tytleri (common name: Tytler's mabuya) is a species of skink, a lizard in the family Scincidae.
 The species is endemic to the Andaman Islands, India.

 Etymology and Taxonomy

 E. tytleri is named after British naturalist Robert Christopher Tytler, who probably collected the type.
-It was described by the British naturualist William Theobald in 1868, who was employed by the Geological Survey of India at the time.
+It was described by the British naturalist William Theobald in 1868, who was employed by the Geological Survey of India at the time.

 Habitat

 The preferred natural habitat of E. tytleri is forests, at altitudes from sea level to 150 m.
 It can be found in native broadleaf forests, agricultural fields, coconut plantations, and around human dwellings and gardens.

 Description

 A large species of skink, E. tytleri may attain a snout-to-vent length (SVL) of 15 cm.
 The tail is long, from 1.5 to 2.2 times SVL.
 Dorsally, it is bronzish brown.
 Ventrally, it is light yellow.
 E. tytleri is thought to be the largest extant skink species native to the Indian subcontinent.